MehranZdi/Image_Denoising/README.md

 ### Decoder part

-In this part, we should generate a matrix with the size of 512 * 512 * 3 from a matrix with the size of 16 * 16 * 512 which is made by the encoder part.
+In this part, from a matrix with the size of 16 * 16 * 512 which is made by the encoder part, we should generate a matrix with the size of 512 * 512 * 3.

 What we're going to do is called **upsampling**.
 There are many methods for upsampling, but in this project, I used **Pixel shuffle** method.